jabsneve/Hurricanes_Capstone/README.md

 For the k-Nearest Neighbors model I first tested a range of neighbors, 1 through 9, and found that the most accurate number of neighbors to predict on would be 5

 ![Selecting the number of neighbors](https://github.com/jabsneve/hurricanes_capstone/blob/main/Images/knn_accuracy.png)

+Below you'll see the results of the model's prediction of each storm category.

 ![Classification report](https://github.com/jabsneve/hurricanes_capstone/blob/main/Images/classification_report.png)